monstar-lab-oss/cross-platform-deepdive/README.md

 1. /water -> This is the networking layer.
 It's explicitly multiplatform, so other modules are encouraged to include it as a dependency.
+2. /light -> This is the navigation routing layer.
+It's multiplatform, just like water.
-2. /filmfinder -> This is the Android app.
+3. /filmfinder -> This is the Android app.
 It contains multiple modules within itself
-3. /filmfinder/shell -> This is the Android app's UI layer.
+4. /filmfinder/shell -> This is the Android app's UI layer.
-4. /filmfinder/app -> This is the Android app's artifact module.
+5. /filmfinder/app -> This is the Android app's artifact module.
-5. /batagur -> This is the Web frontend.
+6. /batagur -> This is the Web frontend.
 It may contain multiple modules.

 # Purpose